A New Path Forward For All

 Since May, I have learned a great deal about racism in America and the role of white privilege.
 While my learning continues, I am committed to using my position and authority to drive change in partnership with my colleagues at Zeno and beyond.
 Over the last several months, we have accelerated our DE+I efforts with a plan that is more direct, more intentional, more impactful and more inclusive.

 Last week, I sent a letter to each of our clients outlining our ACT TOGETHER plan that is now in motion.
 It includes:

-Hire more Black and Brown people to create a more diverse workforce at Zeno:
+Hire more black, indigenous and people of color (BIPOC) to create a more diverse workforce at Zeno:

 - Require anonymized presentation of candidates to mitigate unconscious biases and help ensure that diverse candidates are on a level playing field

 - Conduct interview skills training to ensure hiring managers screen all candidates equitably